dynamsoft-docs/mobile-document-scanner-docs-js/guide/index.md

 ##### Customizing the "Upload" Button

-The `onUpload` callback triggers when the "Upload" button is pressed.
-Note that the Upload button _only appears_ if a callback function is defined for `onUpload`; the button remains hidden otherwise.
+The `onUpload` callback triggers upon pressing the "Upload" button.
+Note that the "Upload" button _only appears_ if a callback function is defined for `onUpload`; the button remains hidden otherwise.

 The following example demonstrates how to upload the result image to a server:

 > [!TIP]
-> If you followed the steps in [Build from Source](#build-from-source) and are still using the predefined Express server setup, the following upload code will work correctly.
-The image will be uploaded directly to the dev server as "uploadedFile.png".
-See the server configuration details in [`/dev-server/index.js`](https://github.com/Dynamsoft/document-scanner-javascript/blob/main/dev-server/index.js).
+> The following code applies if you follow the steps in [Build from Source](#build-from-source) and use the predefined express server setup.
+The scanned image uploads directly to the dev server as "uploadedFile.png".
+See the server configuration details in [`/dev-server/index.js`](https://github.com/Dynamsoft/document-scanner-javascript/blob/main/dev-server/index.js) for more details.

 ```javascript
 const documentScanner = new Dynamsoft.DocumentScanner({